Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Introduction

-\\ \textbf{Contributions} \begin{enumerate} \item We discovered a vulnerability in the most widely adopted DC rapid charging standard in Europe and North America leaving millions of EVs vulnerable. \item We demonstrate the \textsc{Brokenwire} attack in an extensive evaluation in both controlled laboratory and real-world environments. \item We analyze the effects of the \textsc{Brokenwire} attack and its real-world implications. \item We propose different countermeasures, including a cheap and easy-to-deploy hardware approach that makes the attack orders of magnitude harder to conduct. \end{enumerate}
+\textbf{Contributions} \begin{itemize} \item We identify a vulnerability in the most widely adopted DC rapid charging standard in Europe and North America leaving millions of EVs vulnerable. \item We demonstrate the \textsc{Brokenwire} attack in an extensive evaluation, with both controlled laboratory and real-world environments. \item We analyze the effects of the \textsc{Brokenwire} attack and its real-world implications. \item We propose different countermeasures, including a cheap and easy-to-deploy hardware approach that makes the attack orders of magnitude harder to conduct. \end{itemize}